-Under Swiss law, same-sex couples cannot marry, however they can conclude a registered partnership allowing them to benefit from almost the same legal protection as a marriage.
+Before July 2022, same-sex couples could not marry under Swiss law, however they could conclude a registered partnership allowing them to benefit from almost the same legal protection as a marriage.

 The law on registered partnership (LPart) was introduced in January 2007.
 However, families composed of same-sex parents had to wait until 2017 to benefit from a legal framework allowing children to be recognized by both parents.
 Before that, the child could have only one legal parent, the biological mother or father.